 Procedure.
-Participants completed an abbreviated version of the "listing causal relationships" task from study 1, comprised of 10 self-generated features that participants listed as defining who they are and six additional prespecified features: being a fan of the football team they favored, childhood memories, personal life goals, friend-ships, values and principles, and personality.
-Wave 2 included an additional control feature, "level of hunger."

-Participants indicated the causal links to the other features for two target features: the behaviorally relevant feature (being a fan of their favorite football team) and a control feature.
-As a control, we elicited the causal centrality of either the (arbitrarily selected) fifth feature participants had listed (wave 1) or their "level of hunger" (wave 2), to account for potential differences in the general tendency to report more or fewer causal links among the features of the self-concept.
-Participants completed two trials for each of the target features: one that measured the number of other features causing the target feature (i.e., the feature's causes) and another that measured the number of other features caused by the target feature (i.e., the feature's effects).
+Participants completed an abbreviated version of the "listing causal relationships" task from study 1, comprised of 10 self-generated features that participants listed as defining who they are and six additional prespecified features: being a fan of the football team they favored, childhood memories, personal life goals, friendships, values and principles, and personality.
+Wave 2 included an additional control feature, "level of hunger."3 participants had listed (wave 1) or their "level of hunger" (wave 2), to account for potential differences in the general tendency to report more or fewer causal links among the features of the self-concept.
+Participants completed two trials for each of the target features: one that measured the number of other features causing the target feature (i.e., the feature's caused) and another that measured the number of other features caused by the target feature (i.e., the feature's effects).